Home

 Mellotron used:

-Frei's Mellotron is apparent from the off, with a 'Tron flute melody running through the title track, and strings on the other credited tracks.
-It's a shame more bands from the heavier end of the spectrum didn't use Mellotron, as it can work well in that area; kudos to current outfits such as Sweden's Spiritual Beggars for doing exactly that (although it seems they actually used samples).
-So, against all expectations, Blue Apple is actually very good, and will definitely be played again.
+Frei's Mellotron is apparent from the off, with a Mellotron flute melody running through the title track and strings on the other credited tracks.
+It's a shame more bands from the heavier end of the spectrum didn't use Mellotron, as it can work well in that area; kudos to current outfits such as Sweden's Spiritual Beggars for doing exactly that (albeit sampled).
+Against all expectations, Blue Apple is actually very good and will definitely be played again.
 Buy?
 If '70s hard rock's your thing, yes.
 Pity about the rather crass sleeve, but it was 1974...

 I GiGanti (Italy)